 It is extremely important to discuss your plans to go abroad with your treatment professional.
 Traveling abroad presents unique challenges that can heighten current symptoms.
 While it’s very exciting to think about studying abroad, moving to a different country means the loss of a support network, a routine, and a familiar environment.
 If you are taking any new medications, it is particularly important that you reach a stable condition for a period of time before leaving to go abroad.
 While it may be disappointing or difficult to make changes to your previously laid out plans, it is much easier to make changes to your study abroad plans while you are still in the U.S. rather than waiting until you are abroad.
 Postponing or adapting your study abroad plans may be what you need to do to best take care of yourself.
 All of these things are important to consider and discuss with a mental health professional when considering study abroad.

-2. Can I work with a mental health professional in the U.S. while I’m abroad, either via Skype, phone or email?
+2. Can I work with a mental health professional in the U.S. while I’m abroad?

 3. Will I have access to a local mental health professional while I’m abroad?

 Students are encouraged to be vigilant about their mental and emotional health while abroad.
 Some study abroad sites have resources available for on-site counseling in English.
 Students are encouraged to contact CIP staff during the orientation process if they have specific concerns about availability.
-The Counseling Center at Kalamazoo College may also assist in this process.
 Resident Directors have information available upon request about local doctors, clinics, and programs available to Kalamazoo students.

 4. I’m currently taking medication prescribed by a psychiatrist; can I keep taking this while I’m abroad?
 How do I get a refill?